AIM-Harvard/pyradiomics/docs/customization.rst

   negative original values are made negative again after application of filter.
 - Exponential: Takes the the exponential, where filtered intensity is e^(absolute intensity).
 Values are scaled to original range and negative original values are made negative again after application of filter.
+- Gradient: Returns the magnitude of the local gradient.
+See also :py:func:`~radiomics.imageoperations.getGradientImage`

 .. _radiomics-feature-classes-label: